Wedge strategy (diplomacy)

 Wedge strategies in diplomacy are used to prevent, divide, and weaken an adversary coalition.
-Wedge strategies can take the shape of reward-based or coercive-based.
+Wedge strategies can take the shape of reward-based or coercive strategies.
 Alignment abnormalities can arise because of wedge strategies.

 Wedge strategies may be a subset or similar to Divide and rule strategies, however, there may be a slight optical difference.
 With the divide and rule strategy, there is a clear winner, whereas with the wedge strategy, attention is not focused on the winner but instead against the discredited coalition.